Your guide to Kangaroo Island’s most famous lighthouses

 From incredible tales of survival and hardship to spectacular views, it’s little wonder lighthouses spark so much interest in national parks visitors.

-On South Australia’s Kangaroo Island, the lighthouses at Cape Willoughby and Cape Borda continue to attract visitors more than 160 years since they were first lit.
+On South Australia’s Kangaroo Island, the lighthouses at Cape Willoughby, Cape Borda and Cape du Couedic continue to attract visitors more than 160 years since they were first lit.

 Cape Willoughby: South Australia’s first lighthouse